Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Conclusions and Discussion

-Figures~\ref{fig:alternativerealall2}a--b depict alternative passive physical realizations of SEA under VSIC during null impedance rendering when the force controller is P and the motion controller is~PI.
-In particular, Figure~\ref{fig:allresults}a and Figures~\ref{fig:alternativerealall2}a and~\ref{fig:alternativerealall2}b present the realizations for the impedance transfer function in Eqn.~(\ref{eqn:SEAnullPIP}).
-Section~\ref{sec:SEApassivity} presents feasibility conditions for Figure~\ref{fig:allresults}a and prove that they establish a set of sufficient conditions for passivity.
-Figure~\ref{fig:alternativerealall2}a and~\ref{fig:alternativerealall2}b are alternative realizations, where the serial inerter-damper term introduced due to the integral controller is realized through a serial spring-damper.
-The feasibility conditions for these realizations provide a different set of sufficient conditions for passivity.
-While Bott-Duffin theorem~\cite{bott1949impedance} establishes that ideal transformers (levers) can be avoided in physical realizations, we present Figures~\ref{fig:alternativerealall2}a and~\ref{fig:alternativerealall2}b as a set of alternative realizations, since the feasibility conditions of these two realizations complement each other to recover the necessary and sufficient conditions for the passivity of Eqn.~(\ref{eqn:SEAnullPIP}) and the use of a lever to change direction provides an understanding on how negative values of fundamental elements (e.g., $k_{1n}$ and $c_{4n}$) can be avoided in feasible realizations.
+Figures~\ref{fig:alternativerealall2}a--b depict alternative passive mechanical equivalents for the impedance in Eqn.~(\ref{eqn:SDEApsringPP}) for SDEA under VSIC during spring rendering when both controllers are~P. Here, Figures~\ref{fig:alternativerealall2}a and~\ref{fig:alternativerealall2}b complement each other to provide the same sufficient conditions as presented for Table~\ref{fig:allresults}h.
+While Bott-Duffin theorem~\cite{bott1949impedance} establishes that ideal transformers (levers) can be avoided in non-minimal physical realizations, we present Figures~\ref{fig:alternativerealall2}a and~\ref{fig:alternativerealall2}b as a set of alternative minimal realizations, since we prioritize minimality of the realizations, the feasibility conditions of these two realizations complement each other to recover the necessary and sufficient conditions for the passivity of Eqn.~(\ref{eqn:SDEApsringPP}), and the use of a lever to change direction provides an understanding on how negative values of fundamental elements (e.g., $k_{1n}$ and $c_{4n}$) can be avoided.

-Similarly, Figures~\ref{fig:alternativerealall2}c--d depict alternative passive physical equivalents for the impedance in Eqn.~(\ref{eqn:SDEApsringPP}) for SDEA under VSIC during spring rendering when both controllers are~P. Here, Figures~\ref{fig:alternativerealall2}c and~\ref{fig:alternativerealall2}d complement each other to provide the same sufficient conditions as presented for Figure~\ref{fig:allresults}h.

 Realizations become more complicated as controllers become more involved, making their interpretation harder.
-For instance, Figures~\ref{fig:alternativerealall2}e--f present passive physical realizations for SEA and SDEA under VSIC during null impedance rendering, when both controllers are PI.
+For instance, Figures~\ref{fig:alternativerealall2}c--d present passive physical realizations for SEA and SDEA under VSIC during null impedance rendering, when both controllers are PI.
+As the realizations become more complicated, the feasibility conditions for the realizations are likely to cover a smaller range of passive system parameters; hence, conclusions drawn from such realizations become valid for a limited range.
+Accordingly, it is preferable to utilize the simplest models competent to represent the essential dynamic behavior, as recommended in~\cite{Colgate_realizations}.

-Our ongoing work include the extension of the passivity analysis and passive realization results to S(D)EA under different controllers, such as MRFC as proposed in~\cite{Kenanoglu2022} and disturbance observer based control as proposed in~\cite{Kong_DoB}.
-We also plan to extend passive realizations to fractional-order LTI systems~\cite{tokatli2015stability,tokatli_patoglu_2018}, as the interpretation of these controllers can benefit from physical intuition.